 Q. Are there any dermatologist-approved treatments to remove dark spots caused by pimples?

 A. Dr. Modi shares, “When the patients come to us, if they don't have very dark spots, we first give them certain creams.
-If the patients have acne along with dark spots, we give them preparations that have adapelene, benzoyl peroxide and more to use at home.
+If the patients have acne along with dark spots, we give them preparations that have adapalene, benzoyl peroxide and more to use at home.
 Other combinations like kojic acid are also given to treat dark spots.”
 She further adds, “Sometimes, the creams don't work, so along with the creams, we do treatments that are available in the clinic.
 We do microdermabrasion, where we use aluminium oxide crystals, which are abraded on the surface of the skin, thus removing the superficial layer and lightening the skin.”

 “The next treatment done is called chemical peeling, where we use glycolic peels and salicylic peels, all of which work really well to reduce dark spots.
-We also do dermaroller treatments and microneedling treatments, where we put the cream on the roller and roll it on the face, which causes collagen remodelling and helps develop new skin.
+We also do dermaroller treatments and micro needling, where we put the cream on the roller and roll it on the face, which causes collagen remodelling and helps develop new skin.
 There are also laser treatments available that reduce dark spots."

 Q. Are there any precautions to take while following treatments for dark spots caused by pimples?

-She further continues, “Secondly, people use a lot of hydroquinone on the face for a few months, which initially can treat dark spots, but prolonged use can cause the skin to get darker.
+A. This is a vehement yes!
+According to Dr. Mrunal Shah Modi, “When anyone has acne or acne pigmentation or dark spots, please visit a dermatologist or a skin specialist because many people use OTC preparations which have steroids in them.
+There are a lot of side effects to using steroids on the face, like increasing acne and redness.
+Always be a little cautious and check what the ingredients are in these creams.”
+She further states, “Secondly, people use a lot of hydroquinone on the face for a few months, which initially can treat dark spots, but prolonged use can cause the skin to get darker.
 Always consult a dermatologist on how long the cream should be used.
 Also, if a dermatologist says 'use a cream at night', always use a cream at night.
 Tretinoin and hydroquinone can react with the sunlight, so never use something that's meant for the day at night.
 Also, use sunscreen even if you're indoors because if you're doing a treatment to remove dark spots and forget to use sunscreen, the dark spots can come back.
-If you're using any treatments, always do it with a trained person otherwise you may get burns.
+If you're using any treatments, always do it with a trained professional otherwise you may get burns.